aws-powertools/powertools-lambda-typescript/docs/index.md

 </div>

+### Becoming a reference customer

+Knowing which companies are using this library is important to help prioritize the project internally.
+[These](https://github.com/aws-powertools/powertools-lambda-typescript?tab=readme-ov-file#becoming-a-reference-customer) are some of the customers who use Powertools for AWS.

 ### Using Lambda Layers

 !!! note "Layers help us understand who uses Powertools for AWS Lambda (TypeScript) in a non-intrusive way."